simplicitesoftware/documentation/docs/documentation/misc/datasources-howto.md

 Additional datasources howto
 ============================

-This document shows how to configure additional datasources that can be used to configure Simplicité&reg; business objets that points to remote databases.
+This document shows how to configure additional datasources that can be used to configure Simplicit&eacute;&reg; business objets that points to remote databases.

 <h2 id="tomcat">Context-level configuration for Tomcat</h2>